History Of Vaporization

 After the popularization of the hookah, several centuries passed with virtually no notable technological advancements in vaporization.
 Finally, in the late 20th century the modern day vaporizers began to take form.
 In the 1970s, a vaporizer known as the Tilt was created.
 According to the manufacturer, laboratory tests demonstrated that it released 79% less tar than a regular pipe.
 The Tilt would not be on the market for long, as it was withdrawn in the early 1990s due to the passage of anti-paraphernalia laws.
 This absence was soon filled thanks to the efforts of a Cherokee medicine man.

 Eagle Bill Amato, born in 1942 as Frank William Wood, has been labeled the “Father of Vapor” and is often credited with single handedly sparking a vaporizer revolution that lead to the invention of hundreds of different vapor delivery techniques.
-Eagle Bill was introduced to vaporizing in 1993 by a Californian grower who used a heat gun to vaporize aromatic blends.
-In an effort to design a more affordable means of vaporizing while simultaneously raising public awareness, Eagle Bill invented the “Shake and Vape” based on the very same Ancient Egyptian methods of using indirect heat to vaporize and release compounds in various aromatic blends.
+Eagle Bill was introduced to vaporizing in 1993 by a Californian grower who used a heat gun to vaporize aromatherapy blends.
+In an effort to design a more affordable means of vaporizing while simultaneously raising public awareness, Eagle Bill invented the “Shake and Vape” based on the very same Ancient Egyptian methods of using indirect heat to vaporize and release compounds in various aromatherapy blends.
 The Shake and Vape was a simple but innovative design – a glass pipe that relied on heating the bottom of a glass bowl with a flame rather than lighting the substance itself.
 Pioneered by a Native American, the Shake and Vape was nicknamed the “peace pipe of the future”.

 Eagle Bill’s invention would be the catalyst for rapid technological and product developments in the vaporizer industry.
 The BC Vaporizer, developed in 1994 by a Canadian company, was one of the first electric vaporizers.
 Whereas many vaporizers operate via convection-style hot air flow, the BC Vaporizer utilized a conduction-style heating process, which means the aromatherapy blends come in direct contact with a hot surface.